Crypto-TII/TLS1.3/cpp/README.md

 # Building

-The TLS library is designed to support crypto agility by chaning cryptographic providers.
+The TLS library is designed to support crypto agility by changing cryptographic providers.
 There are three cryptographic providers one can choose from.

 ## Miracl